 What does Jesus know about the peanut-butter-and-jelly life of a mom?
 Plenty!“Real Moms, Real Jesus.”

 #2 A Godly Mother Will Treasure the Word of God

 The word of God is the lifeblood of a Jesus follower.
-By it we learn what it means to walk in this world pursuing God’s truth.
-It is also essential for a mother to be drench in the word of God.
+By it, we learn what it means to walk in this world pursuing God’s truth.
+It is also essential for a mother to be drenched in the word of God.

 Remember your season, and don’t compare your season to someone else’s.
 If you are a nursing mom, you might treasure the Word of God by reading a verse on your phone while you nurse.
 Maybe you have grown children.
 You can treasure the Word of God differently now.

 “You shall therefore lay up these words of mine in your heart and in your soul, and you shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 19 You shall teach them to your children, talking of them when you are sitting in your house, and when you are walking by the way, and when you lie down, and when you rise.
 20 You shall write them on the doorposts of your house and on your gates,21 that your days and the days of your children may be multiplied in the land that the Lord swore to your fathers to give them, as long as the heavens are above the earth.”Deuteronomy 11:18-21 ESV

 #3 A Godly Mother will Find Contentment in Christ

 Dear mother, this one is a tough one.
 Contentment does not come easily to most.
 In our fast-paced world, where technology is at our fingertips, we are bombarded with longings for the next best thing.